ztheory/Deploy-Scripts/Labtech/README.md

-Current versions do not support deploying to Mac OS X.
+Download instructions:
+  Click on the deploy script.
+  Switch to "Raw" mode in the view window
+  Save the file from your browser

-Pseudocode below.
+Code/description below.
 Please note that the username is at the top of the MSP Console->Roaming Agent->Deploy  page

 Description/output of visual